Kathryn Burmeister makes a point to live every day.

 An animal lover, she rescued her first in the sixth grade.
 She has ridden horses since she was seven years old and enjoys taking equestrian vacations in different parts of the world.

-Kathryn lives with her 4 cats, 1 dog, and husband.
+Kathryn lives with her four cats, one dog, and husband.

 Hobbies and Interests: true crime, Formula 1, rock climbing, reading non-fiction literature, hiking, camping, traveling nationally and internationally with her husband, horseback riding, animal rescue and advocacy, international cuisine (eating, not cooking), NCAAF, mental health, scrapbooking/journaling, watching historical fiction series